Microsoft hopes new, old leaders can rekindle magic

 The 46-year-old India native and former enterprise business chief takes on the monumental task of exploring new directions - but with Gates as his consigliere, and on a strategy that Ballmer orchestrated with the board.

-That uphill endeavor helped sour other candidates on the job, including proven change agent Alan Mulally at Ford Motor Co, sources have said.
+That uphill endeavor helped sour other candidates on the job, including proven change agent Alan Mulally at Ford Motor Co (F.N), sources have said.

 Gates is giving up the board chairmanship to fellow director John Thompson.
 That, plus Nadella's promotion, marks a changing of the guard at a 39-year-old company that fueled the PC revolution, but is struggling with its longer-term identity after missing the boat on the mobile computing revolution.